Builderb0y/BigGlobe/scripting docs/files/data/modid/worldgen/world_preset/Scripted Chunk Generators.md

 	And the following functions:
 	* `getDefaultGrassColor(double temperature, double foliage)` - returns the color that minecraft would normally use for grass if this script were absent and the block were in a biome with the provided temperature and foliage. temperature foliage should be in the range 0 to 1.
 	* `getDefaultFoliageColor(double temperature, double foliage)` - same as getDefaultGrassColor(), but for foliage.
-	* `packI(int red, int green, int blue)` - packs the 3 values into a single color. red, green, and blue are expected to be between 0 and 255 (inclusive).
-	* `packF(float red, float green, float blue)` - packs the 3 values into a single color. red, green, and blue are expected to be between 0 and 1.
-	* `packD(double red, double green, double blue)` packs the 3 values into a single color. red, green, and blue are expected to be between 0 and 1.

-	And the following fields:
-	* `color.redI`, `color.greenI`, and `color.blueI` - the red, green, or blue channel of the color, as an int, in the range 0 to 255 (inclusive).
-	* `color.redF`, `color.greenF`, and `color.blueF` - the red, green, or blue channel of the color, as a float, in the range 0 to 1.
-	* `color.redD`, `color.greenD`, and `color.blueD` - the red, green, or blue channel of the color, as a double, in the range 0 to 1.

-	Internally, colors are represented as ints, with 8 bits used for each channel, and 8 bits leftover which are unused.
-But the order of the channels is un-specified.
-The above packing functions should be used to create colors, and the above unpacking fields should be used to retrieve a specific channel.
 * `nether_overrides` (optional) - has the following properties:
 	* `place_portal_at_high_y_level` - if true, Big Globe will override nether portal placement logic to place the portal as high as possible.
 If Big Globe fails to find a suitable nether portal location, vanilla logic will be used as a fallback.
 * `end_overrides` (optional) - has the following properties: